ameyajalihal/ameyajalihal.github.io/_posts/2024-07-04-How-to-read-imperfect-translations.md

 Here, jyotishhToma is the name of a _karma_ and falls in a category of action that is similar to (i) above, except it involves a ritual act, not just a pedestrian one.
 It is carried out with an object in mind (_swarga_), it comes with the promise that the desired object will accrue to the doer.
 But because the _Vēda_ is privileged, and Vedic rituals are special, we can add a third aspect of _karma_ as

-3. _karma_ is a _Vedic ritual action that can yield a specific fruit_.
+iii. _karma_ is a _Vedic ritual action that can yield a specific fruit_.

 To be even more explicit, we have now added two more senses to the word karma beyond just action.
 A _karma_ is an **action in pursuit of a fruit,** **and also the fruit of that action**.